omichels/omichels.github.io/zerodowntime-aks.md

 ## Finally you can upgrade the node pool *internal* or just delete it.

-But be aware that you need at least one node pool in the status of *System*, otherwise you won't be able to delete it.
+But be aware that you need at least one node pool in the status of *System*, otherwise you won't be able to delete the other one.

 `$ az aks nodepool update --resource-group $RESOURCE_GROUP --cluster-name $CLUSTER_NAME --name default --mode System`